hehonglu123/python_turtle_trial/RR/Trial_instruction.md

 end object
 ```
-With provided service definition above, create a file `experimental.turtlebot_create.robdef` under `python_turtle_trial/RR` and copy them into the file as your service definition file.
-Feel free to modify it.
+With provided service definition above, create a file `experimental.turtlebot_create.robdef` under `~/python_turtle_trial/RR` and copy them into the file as your service definition file.
+Feel free to modify it later.
 This service definition will give you a sense on what object information to contain in your RR service later.

 # RR Service
 ## Webcam Example Service
-Inside `python_turtle_trial/RR`, there's `webcam_service.py` python script for RR webcam service.
+Inside `~/python_turtle_trial/RR`, there's `webcam_service.py` python script for RR webcam service.
 This example continuously capturing images from a webcam.
 At very top, the RobotRaconteur library is imported:
 ```
 import RobotRaconteur as RR